Dharmendra06/streaming-landing-page/README.md

 # streaming-landing-page
-A netflix homepage clone using HTML/CSS.
+A metflix homepage clone using HTML/CSS.